TREASURIES-Yields fall as economic optimism fades, retail sales disappoint

 Optimism over vaccines that claim to have a high success rate against COVID-19 has boosted risk sentiment in the past week, sending benchmark 10-year yields to eight-month highs.

-But the rollout of any vaccine will take time and the government is unlikely to launch new stimulus until at least next year, which will weigh in the economy in the interim.
+But the rollout of any vaccine will take time and the government is unlikely to launch new stimulus until at least next year.

 The yield curve between two-year and 10-year notes US2US10=TWEB flattened three basis points to 70 basis points.